pradm007/pradm007/README.md

 -->

 ### About Me
 Experienced Software Engineer with a demonstrated history of working in the software industry.
-Skilled MEAN/MERN stack developer with proficiency in Javascript, C++, Java, Golang and DevOps.
-Strong engineering professional with a Bachelor of Technology (B.Tech.) focused in Computer Science from the National Institute of Technology Jamshedpur and Masters in Computer Science from The University Of British Columbia, Canada.
+Primarily a Backend developer however I am skilled in MERN fullstack development, with proficiency in Javascript, C++ and Java.
+Graduated with Bachelor of Technology (B.Tech.) in Computer Science from the National Institute of Technology Jamshedpur (2013) and Masters in Computer Science from The University Of British Columbia, Canada (2021).

 </br>

-- 🔭 I’m currently working on Personal Development, Time Management, Various research topics catering to Safety-Critical Systems & Robustness Verification along with Problem Solving Skills
+- 🔭 I’m currently working on improving my problme solving skills
-- 🌱 I’m currently learning AI/ML techniques for safety critical systems
+- 🌱 I’m currently learning GraphQL and gRPC protocols/framework
 - 👯 I’m looking to collaborate on open-source projects related to improvement in software development platforms and programming languages
-- 🤔 I’m looking for help with machine learning topics
+- 🤔
 - 💬 Ask me about my journey of life and you would be bored
 - 📫 How to reach me: [pradeepmahato007@gmail.com](mailto:pradeepmahato007@gmail.com) | [LinkedIn](https://www.linkedin.com/in/pradeep-mahato-bab4b045/)
 - 😄 Pronouns: He/Him/His